 RESEARCH ACTION 10

-Building on the desktop study, investigate and compile information on the prevalence and sources of plastics and other top waste items in the Arctic environment and evaluate the potential harm/impact caused to the marine environment by them.
+Building on the desktop study, investigate and compile information on the prevalence and sources of plastics and other top waste items in the Arctic environment and evaluate the potential harm/impact caused to the marine environment by them using both IK and western science.

 RESEARCH ACTION 11

-Continue and strengthen efforts to understand the environmental and socio-economic impacts of marine litter on the environment and biota, particularly effects at population levels and human health, furthered by a clearer understanding of the degradation of various plastics once in the marine environment
+Continue and strengthen efforts to understand the environmental and socio-economic impacts of marine litter on the environment and biota, particularly effects at population levels and human health, furthered by a clearer understanding of the degradation of various plastics once in the marine environment..

 Note: divide this action into two separate actions?